We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-- Last Thursday, Delta Air Lines debuted it’s all-new Airbus A220 jetliner on flights from New York to Boston and Dallas.
+- Last Thursday, Delta Air Lines debuted its Airbus A220 jetliner on flights from New York to Boston and Dallas.

 - The A220 began life as the Bombardier C Series but was rebranded after Airbus took over the program.

 - We flew in the plane’s economy cabin during the launch flight.
-Now, we are going back to experience the Delta Airbus A220’s first class cabin.
+Then we went back to experience the Delta Airbus A220’s first-class cabin.

-Last Thursday, Delta Air Lines debuted it’s all-new Airbus A220 jetliner on flights from New York to Boston and Dallas.
+Last Thursday, Delta Air Lines debuted its Airbus A220 jetliner on flights from New York to Boston and Dallas.

-It was the long-awaited US debuted for the Canadian airliner.
-The airline originally planned to introduce its A220 fleet at the end of January but was forced to delay the inaugural flight due to the lack of working federal regulators during the government shutdown.
+It was a long-awaited US debut for the Canadian airliner.
+The airline had planned to introduce its A220 fleet at the end of January but was forced to delay the inaugural flight because of the lack of federal regulators during the government shutdown.

 Read more: We flew on the new Delta Airbus jet, which Boeing tried to keep out of the US, to see if it lives up to the hype.
 Here’s the verdict.

-By the early 2010s, Bombardier’s new jet ran into developmental delays and the resulting financial trouble forced the company to take a $1 billion bailout from the Quebec government in 2015.
+By the early 2010s, Bombardier’s new jet had run into developmental delays, and the resulting financial trouble forced the company to take a $1 billion bailout from the Quebec government in 2015.

-In 2016, Bombardier booked an order for 75 C Series jets from Delta Air Lines.
+In 2016, Bombardier booked an order for 75 C Series jets from Delta.
 One year later, Boeing filed a complaint with US Commerce Department and the US International Trade Commission alleging that the Delta C Series order was made possible only by abnormally low prices supported by Canadian government subsidies.

 In total, Bombardier and Delta faced a 299.45% tariff on any Canadian-built C Series plane exported to the US.
 Facing the possibility of losing the most important order in the C Series program’s history, Bombardier turned to Boeing’s greatest foe, Airbus.